On concentration in vortex sheets: Numerical Experiments

 A visual illustration of the evolution of the fuselage flap configuration at later times $t \in [4,8]$ is presented in Figure \ref{fig:lateevo} (cp. \cite[Figure 23]{Krasny1987}).
 Our simulation reproduces the very complex interaction of the positive and negative parts of the vortex sheet at these late times, first observed in \cite{Krasny1987}.

-As mentioned in the introduction, this visual indication of the formation of small scale features in vortex sheets with varying sign of the vorticity might indicate that the velocity corresponding to such unsigned vortex sheets (e.g. fuselage-flap) could be less regular than the velocity of their signed counterparts (e.g. loaded wing).
-Although the availability of an a priori bound on the vorticity maximal function,
+As mentioned in the introduction, this visual indication of the formation of small scale features in vortex sheets with varying sign of the vorticity might indicate that the velocity corresponding to such unsigned vortex sheets (e.g. fuselage flap) could be less regular than the velocity of their signed counterparts (e.g. loaded wing).
+The availability of an a priori bound on the vorticity maximal function,